jdorigojones/21cmKAN/README.md

 python setup.py develop --user
 ```

-10. Remember to run the following path exports when using the pymultinest, distpy, and pylinex libraries
+10. Remember to run the following exports every time you use pymultinest, distpy, or pylinex to add the compiled libraries to your path:
 ```
 export LD_LIBRARY_PATH=/path/to/MultiNest/lib:$LD_LIBRARY_PATH
 export PYLINEX=/path/to/pylinex